 However, there are a few supplements you need to consider using (if you’re not), especially if you really want to obtain that jacked “swole” look.

 You already know the importance of protein.
 There’s also likely a strong chance you’re supplementing your workout and diet with protein powder.
 That’s great for building up muscles and providing energy, but it isn’t really a supplement you need for the jacked look (at least to obtain it at the gym).
 Amino acid supplements are great as well for post workouts.
-These supplements help aid in the recovery of your muscles, so you can get back in the gym faster.
+These supplements help aid in the recovery of your muscles, so you can get back to the gym faster.

 So what helps you during the workout?

 One, possibly two options.

 Your body naturally produces creatine, so you’re not dumping a strange white powder into your body that is foreign to it.
 Creatine helps give your body that extra push of energy to recover between sets faster.
 This allows you to squeeze out another rep on your sets.
 You make the biggest advances with these last reps, as you’re pushing your body further.
 These reps also help boost the appearance of your swollen muscles.
 Due to this, you need to include creatine in your diet.
 Make sure to follow the instructions and guidelines though on the product to ensure proper consumption.